 15. Marketing

-Marketing roles may include managing social media, email campaigns, or assisting with research and analytics.
+Entry-level marketing roles may include managing social media calendars, setting up email campaigns, or assisting senior marketers with market research and analytics.

 16. Onboarding

-Onboarding coordinators help guide new employees through training and setup processes.
+Onboarding coordinators work within HR to help guide new employees through training, paperwork, and initial software setup processes.

 17. Proofreading

 Proofreaders check written content for grammar, spelling, and clarity.
-Strong language skills are essential.
+Strong language skills and a sharp eye for typos are essential.

 18. QA Testing

-Quality assurance testers evaluate apps, websites, or software to identify bugs and usability issues.
+Quality assurance (QA) testers evaluate apps, websites, or software programs to identify bugs, glitches, and overall usability issues before they reach the public.

 19. Research

-Research roles involve gathering and analyzing data to support business or project goals.
+Research assistants gather, verify, and analyze data from various online sources to support business objectives, legal teams, or project goals.

 20. Sales

-Entry-level sales roles often involve handling inbound or outbound calls to sell products or services.
+Entry-level sales roles (like Sales Development Representatives) often involve handling inbound or outbound calls to qualify leads and sell products or services.

 21. Social Media

-Social media roles include creating posts, managing accounts, and engaging with audiences on platforms like Instagram and LinkedIn.
+Social media roles include creating posts, managing content calendars, and engaging with audiences on platforms like Instagram, TikTok, and LinkedIn.

 22. Transcription

-Transcriptionists convert audio recordings into written text.
-Fast typing and strong listening skills are required.
+Transcriptionists listen to audio recordings and convert them into written text.
+Fast typing, strong listening skills, and grammar proficiency are required.

 23. Translation

-If you know multiple languages, translation work involves converting written or spoken content from one language to another.
+If you are fluent in multiple languages, translation work involves accurately converting written documents or spoken content from one language to another.

 24. Virtual Assistant